jamalihassan0307/supermarket-management-system-wajahat/README.md

 # 📌 Overview

-A comprehensive car rental management system that streamlines vehicle rentals, user management, and booking processes.
-Built with modern web technologies, this system offers an intuitive interface for both administrators and customers.
+A comprehensive supermarket management system that streamlines product management, order processing, and billing operations.
+Built with modern web technologies, this system offers an intuitive interface for store administrators and staff.

 # 🛠️ Tech Stack